What is clubroot?

-During this initial stage of infection, no symptoms will be visible with the naked eye.
-Within the infected root hairs, the pathogen will multiply and form a plasmodium (a naked mass of protoplasm with numerous nuclei), which will divide to form secondary zoospores.
-The secondary zoospores will be released back into the soil as the root hairs begin to decompose.
+During this initial stage of infection, no symptoms are visible with the naked eye.
+Within the infected root hairs, the pathogen multiplies and forms a plasmodium (a naked mass of protoplasm with numerous nuclei), which will divide to form secondary zoospores.
+The secondary zoospores are released back into the soil as the root hairs begin to decompose.

-These secondary zoospores will then re-infect the plant roots and are able to cause infection in the interior of the root (root cortex).
+These secondary zoospores then re-infect the plant roots and are able to cause infection in the interior of the root (root cortex).
 At this stage, the pathogen will form secondary plasmodia in the infected cells and cause hormonal changes that result in an increase in cell size and cell number.
 This leads to swelling of the infected tissue, producing clubroot galls.
-The size of the gall will be related to the amount of pathogen in the soil present to cause infection.
-At low pathogen levels, galls will be small and have a minimal impact on yield compared to large galls, which occur when pathogen levels are high.
+The size of the gall is related to the amount of pathogen in the soil present to cause infection.
+At low pathogen levels, galls are small and have a minimal impact on yield compared to large galls, which occur when pathogen levels are high.

 Clubroot resting spores survive in the soil and can be moved any way that soil can be moved.
 This includes soil movement on agriculture or industrial equipment, vehicles, tires, shoes, animals, wind or water erosion, or contaminated inputs such as manures.
 Activities that move large volumes of soil are considered to have a higher risk, as do activities that move soil over large geographic regions and from regions where clubroot is known to be present.

-The focus of clubroot prevention will be preventing the introduction of clubroot-infected soil.
+The focus of clubroot prevention is preventing the introduction of clubroot-infected soil.
 The following practices can be used to prevent clubroot introduction and minimize the spread of clubroot once it has been confirmed in a field and/or region:

-- Practice good sanitation to restrict soil movement;
+- Practise good sanitation to restrict soil movement;

 - Minimize traffic to and from fields;

-- Practice zero or minimum tillage, which will reduce the movement of clubroot-infected soil through water and wind erosion;
+- Practise zero or minimum tillage, which will reduce the movement of clubroot-infected soil through water and wind erosion;

 - Create a separate exit as far as possible from the field entrance.
 Clubroot is often first found at the field entrance, and this area of the field will often have the highest concentration of the pathogen.
 Exiting the field as far as possible from the field entrance will reduce the amount of pathogen in the soil on equipment leaving the field;

-- Notify occupants and landowners who have access to the land if clubroot has been confirmed.
+- Notify occupants and landowners who have access to the land if clubroot has been confirmed; and

 - Restrict movement of potentially contaminated soil on vehicles and equipment;